Sign language stories

 ‘It celebrates British Sign Language (BSL) in all its power and expressiveness, fluidity and grace.

-You can view it here: www.welcomecollection.org/stories
+You can view it at the Wellcome Stories site.

 In many ways, film and video are the ideal media for BSL.
 After all, it’s a non-verbal language – one that uses visual movement to communicate.